Experts’ Share Insights About Digital Life in the Wake of the COVID Pandemic and About Progress Toward Ethical AI by 2030

 About 47% said they expect that life will be mostly worse for most people in 2025 than when the pandemic began.
 About 39% said life will be mostly better for most people.
 About 14% said life in 2025 will not be much different.
 Threats they cite include inequality and injustice; security risks and privacy’s fall; automation; misinformation, and worsening mental health.
 Their hopes are for improved social relations and social justice; that tech and government may soon come to more highly value the needs of people and planet over profit and power; and that smarter and fairer human and technological systems will emerge.

-What progress can we expect by 2030 in working toward ethical application of artificial intelligence?
-This report, to be released in the Spring of 2021, will share experts’ insightful replies to the following questions:
+What progress can we expect by 2030 in working toward advancing ethical AI design?
+This report shares experts’ insightful replies to the following questions:

 [What do you think] about the overall prospects for the application of artificial intelligence ethics by 2030?
 In recent years, there have been scores of convenings and even more papers generated proposing ethical frameworks for the application of artificial intelligence (AI).
 They cover a host of issues including transparency, justice and fairness, privacy, freedom and human autonomy, beneficence and non-maleficence, freedom, trust, sustainability and dignity.
 Our questions here seek your predictions about the possibilities for such efforts.
 By 2030, will most of the AI systems being used by organizations of all sorts employ ethical principles focused primarily on the public good?
 Please elaborate on your answer about ethical AI.
 Will AI mostly be used in ethical or questionable ways in the next decade?
 Why?
 What gives you the most hope?
 What worries you the most?
 How do you see AI applications making a difference in the lives of most people?
 As you look at the global competition over AI systems, what issues concern you or excite you?
 How likely is it that quantum computing will evolve over the next decade to assist?